B.A., cum laude, English, Xavier University of Louisiana

 LL.M., The George Washington University Law School

 Professor Greene teaches or has taught Constitutional Law II, Employment Law, Employment Discrimination, Equitable Remedies, Real Property and seminars on Race and American Law and Critical Race Theory.
-While at Cumberland, law faculty and students have acknowledged Professor Greene’s excellence in teaching and scholarship as the recipient of the 2011 Harvey S. Jackson Excellence in Teaching Award for Upper Level Courses and the 2009 Lightfoot, Franklin & White Award for Best Junior Faculty Scholarship for her article, “Title VII: What’s Hair (and Other Race-Based Characteristics) Got to Do With It?”, 79 Col. L. Rev. 1356 (2008).
-Cited broadly in leading texts and scholarly articles, Professor Greene’s scholarship has appeared or will appear in reputed general and specialty law journals, such as the Colorado Law Review, Missouri Law Review, the Iowa Journal of Gender, Race, and Justice, the Michigan Journal of Race and Law, and the Michigan Journal of Law Reform, and has also been influential and positively cited in civil rights cases.
+While at Cumberland, law faculty and students have acknowledged Professor Greene’s excellence in teaching and scholarship.
+In 2011, she received the Harvey S. Jackson Excellence in Teaching Award for Upper Level Courses and in 2009, she received the Lightfoot, Franklin & White Award for Best Junior Faculty Scholarship for her article, “Title VII: What’s Hair (and Other Race-Based Characteristics) Got to Do With It?”, 79 Col. L. Rev. 1356 (2008).
+Cited broadly in leading texts and scholarly articles, Professor Greene’s scholarship has appeared in reputed general and specialty law journals, such as the Colorado Law Review, Missouri Law Review, the Iowa Journal of Gender, Race, and Justice, the Michigan Journal of Race and Law, the Michigan Journal of Law Reform, and the California Law Review Circuit and has also been influential and positively cited in civil rights cases.

 Professor Greene is also actively engaged in myriad communities.
-She is: the Secretary of the American Association of Law Schools (AALS) Section on Women in Legal Education; an Executive Committee member of the AALS Section on Employment Discrimination; and a Board Member for the American Civil Liberties Union (ACLU) of Alabama.
+She is: the Chair-Elect of the American Association of Law Schools (AALS) Section on Women in Legal Education; an Executive Committee member of the AALS Section on Employment Discrimination; and a Board Member for the American Civil Liberties Union (ACLU) of Alabama.
 Since entering the academy, Professor Greene has continuously served on the Executive Committee of the National Bar Association Law Professors Division, Executive Planning Committee of the Southeast/Southwest People of Color Legal Scholarship Conference among a number of national, regional, and local academic and bar committees.
 For her commitment to civil rights history and advocacy, she was also designated a member of the Birmingham Civil Rights Institute Freedom Sisters Exhibit Local Committee of Honor.